TrueShadow01/R6-Extractor/README.md

 ## Setup

-Create a `config.py` in the project root with your local game install path:
+Optional: create a `config.py` in the project root with your local game install path.<br>This lets you pass a bare archive name instead of a full path (see Usage).
+Without it, you need to pass the full path.

 ```python
 # config.py